spencerldixon/BootSaaS/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (You may want to fix the version):

 ```ruby
 gem 'bootsaas'